raidasaidv2/GradProj/README.md

-# GradProj: Gait-Based Identification System
+# GaitSecure: Gait-Based Identification System

 ## Overview
-GradProj is a gait-based identification system designed to recognize individuals and detect intruders using video analysis.
+GaitSecure is a gait-based identification system designed to recognize individuals and detect intruders using video analysis.
 The system leverages machine learning models to analyze gait patterns and classify individuals as either registered personnel or intruders.
 It provides a user-friendly interface for managing authorized personnel, viewing activity reports, and identifying individuals in real-time.

 ## Features
 - **User Authentication**: Secure login system for accessing the dashboard.